rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 touch index.js firebase.js auth.js
 {{< /highlight >}}

-So what's the matter with all those files?
+So what's the deal with all those files?
 Here comes an overview from top to bottom:

 * **index.js:** It's a simple entry point file to the Firebase module (*src/firebase/* folder) by grouping and exposing all the functionalities from the module to other modules in one file.
 Thus it shouldn't be necessary for other modules in your application to access any other file than this one to use its functionalities.